-Serbia mining, copper exploration, the report: The new foundry is being built without sufficient raw materials reserves, Bor state copper company drives toward the state of bankruptcy or complete privatization?22.
-May 2013. / Mining
+Serbia mining, copper exploration, the report: The new foundry is being built without sufficient raw materials reserves, Bor state copper company drives toward the state of bankruptcy or complete privatization?, Mining

 It is certain that national project of renewal and revitalization of Mining and Smelting Basin Bor where several million dollars were invested are going to experience fiasco.
 It’s not 150, but 450M USD.